-- within 14 days after the day of the test, complete the flight test report and provide a copy of the report to the applicant and training provider - within 14 days complete the flight test management system notification requirements - direct the applicant to the myCASA portal to complete the online licence application.
+- within 14 days after the day of the test, complete the flight test report and provide a copy of the report to the applicant and training provider - within 14 days after the day of the test, complete the flight test management system notification requirements - direct the applicant to the myCASA portal to complete the online licence application.
 If the online application cannot be completed, submit the forms with a certified ASIC to applications@casa.gov.au

-All items on the test form must be marked to indicate the assessment, with either \checkmark (pass), X (fail), N (not tested) or TR (training records).
+All items on the test form must be marked to indicate the assessment, with either ✓ (pass), X (fail), N (not tested) or TR (training records).